We suggest increasing your payments if you’re using more energy than expected and there’s a possibility of falling into debt in the future.

 If it looks like you haven't built up enough credit, we'll suggest increasing your payments.

 Our calculations are based on information from your own meter readings, and from the previous energy supplier at your property.
-But you’re always in control.
-If you’d rather make a single top-up payment, or manage your monthly payments yourself, you can check your usage and update your payments in the Bulb Account at any time.
+But you can check your usage and update your payments in the Bulb account at any time.

 Find out how to change your payments.